 Restaurants are notorious for overpricing their alcohol.
 You can cut your bill in half by bringing your own booze along.
 You can buy an entire bottle of wine for the cost of one glass at dinner.

-Even if the place charges you a corkage feel, you’ll still come out way ahead.
+Even if the place charges you a corkage feel, you’ll still save a lot of money.

 Eat with the Early Birds

 If your schedule allows, try dining early to take advantage of Early Bird and Happy Hour deals, usually around 4 PM to 6 PM.
 You might be lucky enough to eat and drink for only a fraction of the price that you would have paid at 8 PM.

 When all else fails, save money on dinner by declining appetizers and desserts.
 Those extras are delicious, but they’re also unnecessary.
 The same goes for drinks.
 Water is all you really need.
 Quench your craving for coffee, booze, and cake once you get home instead.